 Address: Gare de Lyon, Place Louis-Armand, 75012 (12th arrondissement)

 Back when Victor Libio opened this corner café in 1911, starving artists like Picasso and Amedeo Modigliani could spend hours nursing a ten-centime cup of joe, paying only with a drawing if they didn’t have the cash.
 These days, drinks at La Rotonde cost a bit more than your latest work of art, but the café is still worth visiting for its Art Deco elegance and Old Paris feel.

-As much elegant diner as stylish café, le Coupole can be equally enjoyed for its iced coffees and flutes of champagne as for its shrimp scampi and platters of oysters.
-The former wood and coal store was transformed in 1927 into the largest brasserie in Paris and welcomed many a Left Bank artist, including Joseph Kessel and Hemingway.
+As much of an elegant diner as a stylish café, La Coupole can be equally enjoyed for its iced coffees and flutes of champagne as for its shrimp scampi and platters of oysters.
+The former wood and coal store was transformed in 1927 into the largest brasserie in Paris and welcomed many a Left Bank artists, including Joseph Kessel and Hemingway.
 The basement dancehall is an after-hours treat and was once a favorite of Josephine Baker, de Beauvoir and Sartre.
 The Tango and Jazz tunes of yesteryear have been replaced with salsa, house and electro-soul beats.

 Address: 102 Boulevard du Montparnasse, 14th arrondissement